kx1000/thar-ai/content/lyrics/black-thoughts-grey-sails.md

 I saw it deep within your eyes\
 I saw you're breaking

-Grey sails adorning my ship - they lost all the colours they had - they'll never be whole again, but none of it matters now\
+Grey sails adorning my ship\
+They lost all the colours they had\
+They'll never be whole again\
+But none of it matters now\
-Black thoughts controlling my head - they snuck in and stayed here for good - I'll never be what I once used to be
+Black thoughts controlling my head\
+They snuck in and stayed here for good\
+I'll never be what I once used to be

-Lyrics: Patryk "Pat"\
+Lyrics: Patryk "Pat" Guściora\
 Music: Thar Ai